AnastasiosPapalias/Python/pytokdownloader/readme.md

-Below is the revised how-to guide in Markdown (`.md`) format, with all references to Git and `git clone` removed.
-The guide still includes detailed instructions for creating a Python app to download TikTok videos, with error handling, support for multiple downloads, a command-line interface, and optional enhancements.
-The script remains functional and includes a `requirements.txt` file for easy dependency installation.

----

 # How to Build a Python App to Download TikTok Videos

 This guide will walk you through creating a Python application to download TikTok videos using the `pyktok` library.
 The app includes error handling, support for downloading multiple videos, and a simple command-line interface.
 By the end, you'll have a working script that can download TikTok videos and save their metadata to a CSV file.